 Therefore, in review, this fourteenth conclusion is posited, that every true particular affirmative is true because the subject and the predicate supposit for the same thing or things.
 And every true universal affirmative is true because whatever thing or things the subject supposits for, the predicate supposits for the same thing or things.
 And every false particular affirmative is false because the subject and the predicate supposit for nothing of the same thing or things.
 And a false universal affirmative is false because the predicate does not supposit for all that or all those things for which thing or things the subject supposits.
-And every true particular negative is true in virtue of that whereby the universal affirmative contradictory to it is false.
-(It has been said how that comes about.)
-And every false universal negative is false in virtue of that whereby the particular affirmative contradictory to it is true.
+And every true particular negative is true in virtue of that whereby the universal affirmative contradictory to it is false in virtue of that whereby the particular affirmative contradictory to it is true.

 (71) John Buridan, Sophismata, Ch.
 2, from conclusion 14167: But finally, it must be noted that we can use names at will.
 When several people generally use this way of speaking, so that we say of every true proposition that "it is the case," and of every false one that "it is not the case," I have no intention of abolishing this way of speaking.
-Rather, for the sake of speaking more briefly, I will perhaps use it [myself], always meaning by it not what [the clause] signifies by [its] primary imposition, but rather the causes of truths or falsehoods given above, [which are] different [kinds of] propositions, as had been said [above].
+Rather, for the sake of speaking more briefly, I will perhaps use it [myself], always meaning by it not what [the clause] signifies by [its] primary imposition, but rather the causes of truths or falsehoods given above, [which are] different for different [kinds of] propositions, as had been said [above].